micahamd/psych_exp_generator/README.md

 2. **Variable Categories and Stimulus Configuration**:
    - Click "Define Variables" to create variable categories
    - Add categories and values for your stimuli
+   - Select a selection mode for each category:
+     - **Sequential**: Cycles through values in order
+     - **Random**: Selects values randomly with replacement
+     - **Random without Replacement**: Selects values randomly without repeating until all are used
+   - Each trial will use a new row of data from your variable categories
    - Use the "Delete Category" button to remove unwanted categories
    - Use the "Switch Category" button to quickly navigate between categories
    - Include image files by adding the appropriate extension (.jpg, .png, etc.)
    - Use the sequence builder to arrange stimuli in your experiment
+   - Once variables are defined, the "Define Variables" button will change to "Variables Defined"
+   - Use the "Clear Variables" button to reset all variable categories

 3. **Response Configuration**:
    - Set the primary response key (default is SPACEBAR)